JosieOnGit/Luniks/Historic Events/Stories/GHOST TEMPLES - REBIRTH.md

 *"S-so.. now..?"* \
 **"It means you were killed wrongly, and it wouldn't be right for us to let your life go to waste like this."**

 With a quick, but careful motion, he takes his left hand and slowly presses it on his mask.
-Within a second, the mask lets go, as he brings it down, revealing his face to me, a warm, inviting smile having been kept hidden behind the mask.
+Within a second, the mask lets go, as he brings it down, revealing his face to me, a warm, inviting smile having been kept hidden behind the mask, nestled within a ruffled beard.
 The rain in the supermarket quickly came to a stop, the white mist that had formed slowly began to dissipate, as I felt a strange, and especially mysterious ray of warmth encompass me while tears began to stream down my cheeks.
 A mixture of hope and grief rushing through my blood.

 **"My name is Sóvis, the Guardian of the Temple of Vestia.
 I'd like to guide you through this sudden change, Raine, you are deserving of this second life."**